Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 knee replacement is several months in many regions – sometimes over a year.

-private clinics that cover individual costs .
+private clinics with individual cost coverage .

-🔹 Facilities such as the curaparc clinic Mainz , the
+🔹 Facilities such as the curaparc-clinic Mainz , the

 LILIUM Clinic Wiesbaden , and the